virbula/proxmox-backup/docs/managing-remotes.rst

 Syncing a datastore to an archive can produce a lot of traffic and impact other users of the network.
-In order to avoid network or storage congestion, you can limit the bandwidth of the sync job by setting the ``rate-in`` option either in the web interface or using the ``proxmox-backup-manager`` command-line tool:
+In order to avoid network or storage congestion, you can limit the bandwidth of a sync job in pull direction by setting the ``rate-in`` option either in the web interface or using the ``proxmox-backup-manager`` command-line tool:

 .. code-block:: console

     # proxmox-backup-manager sync-job update ID --rate-in 20MiB

+For sync jobs in push direction use the ``rate-out`` option instead.

 Sync Direction Push
 ^^^^^^^^^^^^^^^^^^^